sauravrao637/DeveloperWeek-Hack/README.md

 This README provides an overview of the frontend part of our hackathon project.
 It outlines the technologies used, setup instructions, and basic usage guidelines.
 The frontend is built using React and interacts with the smart contracts deployed on the Celo blockchain.

-##Technologies Used
+## Technologies Used

-React: A JavaScript library for building user interfaces.
+**React**: A JavaScript library for building user interfaces.
 It enables us to create interactive and dynamic components, manage application state, and facilitate seamless updates.

-Web3.js: A JavaScript library that allows interaction with the Celo blockchain.
+**Web3.js**: A JavaScript library that allows interaction with the Celo blockchain.
 Web3.js provides functions to connect to the blockchain, interact with smart contracts, and retrieve data.

 Setup Instructions
 Follow these steps to set up the frontend for local development: